IchBinEthan/cse15l-lab-reports/lab3.md

 ***How is this command usefrul?*** Like the `less +` command, using the command shifts the view -- yet, a reference isn't necessary and thus is irrelevant to know/remember which exact line a user needs.
 This could be particularly useful for finding methods by the name of the method or looking for a class definition by looking for some pattern `"class Name"` for some class name `Name`.

+Here are instances of the command `less -p` being used for the same two files `pmed.0020085.txt` and `Fire_Victims_Sue.txt` respectively.

 ``` less -p "we" ./technical/plos/pmed.0020085.txt  ```